DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 Social rolls may influence attraction, chemistry, confidence, information, impressions, flirtation, negotiation, or how an NPC responds to an approach.
 They do **not** override consent.

 When an adult intimate scene has uncertainty worth resolving, checks may represent stamina, discretion, confidence, coordination, emotional insight, resisting distraction, avoiding discovery, or narrative complications.
-Do not roll merely because sex occurs.
+Do not roll merely because sex occurs except for pregnancy checks.

 ## Derived statistics